rfarr/LogDefer-D/README.md

 ### Visualization

-Once written you can use separate tools to process and render the date in a useable format.
+Once the logs are written, you can use a separate tool to process and render the data into a useable format.
 An excellent tool to use is `log-defer-viz` available at https://github.com/hoytech/Log-Defer-Viz